This post contains my solutions to 3 crypto challs:

 Solution

-function will produce a key which is a random element from the array S = {0, 1, 2, …, 253, 254, 255}.
-This key will later be used by the enc
+function creates a key from the array S = {0, 1, 2, …, 255}.
+This key is used by the enc

 Byte K = (S[i] & S[j]);